harry1453/KLaunchpad/README.md

 ### JVM (Java, Kotlin, Groovy, Scala etc)

 * [Kotlin Examples](src/jvmMain/kotlin/com/harry1453/klaunchpad/examples) (The API is the same as Java)
+* [Kotlin Applications](src/jvmMain/kotlin/com/harry1453/klaunchpad/examples/applications) - These are some more complex applications that make use of the launchpad.
+Not part of the standard sample set.

 ### JS (JavaScript, TypeScript)